As far as the law is concerned, marriage is a financial partnership between two individuals.

 They can help you develop your case and decide how you will handle the specifics of your divorce.

 When did it end?

 Your “date of separation” from your spouse is important for a variety of reasons.

-In the contexts of this article, if your spouse does anything to reduce the value of shared marital property (such as trashing the family home), a judge may value the property using a pre-trashed estimate, since your spouse damaged the home after your date of separation.
+In the context of this article, if your spouse does anything to reduce the value of shared marital property (such as trashing the family home) after your “date of separation,” a judge may value the property using a pre-trashed estimate.

 What do you care about the most?